 - Tend to self-diagnose.
 Provide basic health information through a podcast to help them determine when a doctor visit is in order (e.g., the importance of flu shots or signs of influenza).

 As I said in The Growing Potential of Podcasts, I believe the podcast is here to stay.
 Many marketers have downplayed the hype for too long.
-They’ve ignored the real potential that podcasts can have for some really key audiences.
+They’ve ignored the real potential that the use of podcasts and videos in healthcare can have for some really key audiences.

 Healthcare marketers, in particular, can see gains using podcasts to target audiences they aren’t reaching – or aren’t reaching as effectively – with other channels.
 Go forth and podcast, the writing is on the wall that this is one tactic that’s here to stay.